cierrateam/laravel-sendgrid-newsletter/README.md

 2. 'subscribed' - Template: Will be send if the user is successfully subscribed.
 3. 'unsubscribed' - Template: Will be send if the user unsubscribes (needs Button with 'action_url')
 <br>

-## Requires:

-This packages requires [swiftmade/laravel-sendgrid-notification-channel](https://github.com/swiftmade/laravel-sendgrid-notification-channel) please see the the docs for settings.

 ## Installation:
 <br>